65amps

 65amps is a musical equipment manufacturer, founded in 2002 (incorporated in 2004) by Dan Boul and Peter Stroud.
 Based in North Hollywood, CA, they manufacture hand-wired tube-powered guitar and bass amplifiers and cabinets.

 Origin of the company

 Advances in in-ear monitor technology and the pursuant lower stage volumes led to the need for low-powered amplification solution for guitar players that still sounded as full and rich as larger tube amps.
 Peter Stroud and long-time friend Dan Boul developed an amp in Boul's garage that would be robust enough for Stroud's show with Sheryl Crow while he played it at low volume.
 The amp was first shown to the public at the NAMM Show in 2004; Boul left his employer to devote his time to 65amps full-time in 2007.

 Concept and design

-Boul worked to expand the vocabulary of current low watt amps.
-He started with an 18 Watt Marshall and a Vintage VOX AC15 as his inspirations, and after much experimentation, he evolved the circuits of his amps to be more tonally versatile.
+Boul worked to expand the vocabulary of current low-wattage amps.
+He started with an 18-watt Marshall and a vintage Vox AC15 as his inspirations, and after much experimentation, he evolved the circuits of his amps to be more tonally versatile.

-65amps are handcrafted in North Hollywood, CA, using high-quality components, including optimized transformers from Mercury Magnetics.
-The company employs "mil-spec" wiring techniques to ensure a consistent and reliable build for each amplifier.